schneems/schneems/_posts/2017-10-17-i-know-how-to-code-i-can-code-in-anything.md

     - python
 ---

-Every time I talk to a recent grad I hear a vadriation of the phrase "I know how to code, I can code in anything".
+Every time I talk to a recent grad I hear a variation of the phrase "I know how to code, I can code in anything".
 This is, on the surface, true for some bits like boolean logic and loops.
 Where it starts to fail for me is when I need to leverage a language's ecosystem.
 I'm a Ruby programmer at heart (for the last 10+ years), yet I'm being forced to write in other languages through my CS Masters classes at Georgia Tech.
 I know I'm a competent coder, but can I really "code in anything"?
 How much does skill in one language translate to another?

 First a story about not knowing a programming language.
 In 2012 I was working for [Gowalla](https://en.wikipedia.org/wiki/Gowalla) (THE major competitor to Foursquare).
 When the company went under I started looking for a new job right away.
 I had two great phone interviews with another social networking company, whose name will be withheld for dramatic suspense.
 The team was small, but I talked to both founders and we hit it off.